ISI-MIP/isipedia-author/README.md

 ### Line-plots

-Line plots require 1-d data to be arranged into a specific [cube json format](#cube-json-format) See details in the [cube manual](#cube-manual).
+Line plots require 1-d data to be arranged into a specific [cube json format](#cube-json-format) Associated maps (to be accessed from the line plot) are stored as global csv maps under world/maps.

+See details in the [cube manual](#cube-manual).

 ### Country ranking